szymon2024/gps-labs/gps_lab01/README.txt

 EN:
 ======================================================================
-COMPUTATION OF GPS SATELLITE POSITION BY THE RECEIVER BASED ON ORBITAL
+        COMPUTATION OF GPS SATELLITE POSITION BY THE RECEIVER BASED ON BROADCAST ORBITAL PARAMETERS
-      PARAMETERS IN ACCORDANCE WITH THE IS‑GPS‑200 SPECIFICATION
+           IN ACCORDANCE WITH THE IS‑GPS‑200 SPECIFICATION
 ======================================================================

 A program for computing the position of a GPS satellite in the ECEF